Is a freelance copywriter worth the wedge?

 It’s designed to take the hassle out of finding a copywriter time and time again.
 Something you’re probably doing right now.

 Copywriters can be expensive, but it’s for good reason.
-A website with popping, attention-grabbing copy will turn visitors into customers.
+A website with popping, attention-grabbing copy will turn visitors into customers, so in a way, it pays for itself (and some).

 Yes, you could write the copy yourself – many businesses do just that.
 But is that a decision your business will thank you for later down the line?